Sourdough Tools and Equipment

 A bench scraper is a kitchen workhorse.
 Use a bench scraper to divide, preshape, shape, and transfer your dough as an extension of your hand.

-Additionally, you can utilize it to collect and transfer chopped vegetables and herbs, cut pastry, and clean dough and flour from a countertop.
+Additionally, you can utilize it to collect and transfer chopped vegetables and herbs, cut in butter for Sourdough Pie Crust, and clean the countertop.

 The Oxo bench scraper is sharp, simple, affordable, has measurement markings, and is dishwasher-safe.
 It’s one of the best bench scrapers you can get.
 You’ll use it for everything!

-If you work with larger doughs, you may want a large bench scraper like the Lamson extra-long dough scraper to easily transfer large loaves.
+If you work with larger doughs, consider using a large bench scraper, such as the Lamson extra-long dough scraper, to easily transfer large loaves.

-Flat bottoms do not shift as much when mixing and decrease the likelihood of the bowl toppling over.
+Flat bottoms do not shift as much when mixing, which decreases the likelihood of the bowl toppling over.

 Some have preferences for the type of material to use for sourdough baking.
 However, it doesn’t matter if you mix your sourdough bread in metal, ceramic, wood, or glass mixing bowls.